robak86/hardwired/README.md

   const val2 = once(randomValue); // val2 !== val1
   ```

-- `all` - returns multiple instances fetched from the same temporal container
+- `all` - returns multiple instances fetched from the same temporal container.

   ```typescript
   import { all } from 'hardwired';